Top 20 Windows PowerShell Commands for Administrators

 PS C:\WINDOWS\system32> Clear-Host

-(7) Get-Alias command helps to find the exact name of PowerShell command.
+(7) Get-Alias command helps to find the exact name of the PowerShell command

 PS C:\WINDOWS\system32> Get-Alias history

-Some commands of cmd and Linux which may use in PowerShell also.
+Some commands of cmd and Linux may use in PowerShell also.

 1) cat 2) dir 3) mount 4) rm 5) cd 6) echo 7) move 8) rmdir